Zamiell/among-us-vpn/README.md

 - Instead, Mac users are recommended to dual-boot Windows on their Mac via [Boot Camp](https://support.apple.com/boot-camp).
 Boot Camp is a **free** thing provided by Apple for all of their users.
 It makes installing Windows extremely easy: just follow the wizard and press "Next" a bunch of times.
 - Once Boot Camp is finished installing, restart your computer.
 - When your Mac is turning on, hold the "Option" key on the keyboard, and then you will be able to choose between booting into MacOS (e.g. like normal) or booting into Windows.
-- Once on Windows, download Steam, download Among Us, and set up the VPN using the above instructions for Windows.
+- Once on Windows, download Chrome/Firefox, download Steam, download Among Us, download Discord, and set up the VPN using the above instructions for Windows.

 <br />